cyberglobal/LPL-Compiler-Showcase/README.md

 ##  Academic Integrity Notice
 This work was submitted as part of an assessed coursework.
 To protect academic policy and avoid enabling plagiarism.
-Full source code is stored in a private repository
+Full source code is stored in a private repository.